Janiczek/elm-secret-sharing/README.md

 ## Advanced usage:

-It's possible to have a tiered sharing: let's say you want to have admin keys and user keys; allowing either two admin keys or one admin key and three users to recover the secret.
+It's possible to have a tiered sharing: let's say you want to have admin keys and user keys; allowing either two admin keys or one admin key and three user keys to recover the secret.

 For more info check [this link](https://github.com/simbo1905/shamir#tiered-sharing-java).